 In the beginning, Thomas was on medication and had some difficult behaviors.
 “I learned how to be a parent very fast,” said Jadalynn.
 She soon found that structure, love and patience was the winning combination for Thomas.
 In addition, Jadalynn, who is a sports enthusiast and coach herself, introduced playing sports into Thomas’ daily routine.
 He now loves playing basketball and baseball.

 Going it alone, with emotional support from her family, Jadalynn was paying for Thomas’ expenses out of her own pocket.
 Then she heard about kinship foster care licensure.
 Getting licensed brings the benefits of receiving specialized training and the guidance and support of a Family Specialist, and ultimately getting increased financial support from the State.

 When Jadalynn asked around about how to start the process to get licensed, person after person kept telling her about AASK and its good reputation in helping families.
 She contacted AASK and attended a Jump Start session, designed for persons like her with a child already placed in their home.
-After completing Jump Start, she continued on with PS-MAPP training at AASK and ultimately became licensed as a foster parent.
+After completing Jump Start, she continued training for foster care licensure at AASK and ultimately became licensed as a foster parent.

 During this time, she and Thomas were bonding as a family.
 When the DCS caseworker told Jadalynn they were still looking for an adoptive family for Thomas, she realized he could be removed from her care at any time.
 That scared her.
 “I didn’t want to picture my life without him,” she explained.
 Her AASK Family Specialist helped her think through the options.
 Quickly the choice became obvious to Jadalynn…she would adopt Thomas!
 With continued guidance from her Family Specialist, Jadalynn began the process of getting certified to adopt him.
 She was on her way of becoming Thomas’ forever family.